tobua/padua/README.md

 npm init now padua ./my-plugin [template]
 ```

-Replace `[template]` with one of the following available templates: default, node, react, typescript or cli.
+Replace `[template]` with one of the following available templates: default, node, react, typescript, test or cli.

 ## Usage